deepak-24csd/deepak-24csd/README.md

 - 🤔 I’m looking for help with anyone on my domain or any domain, I just wanna explore stuff.
 - 📫 How to reach me: By mail - deepak.24csd@sonatech.ac.in
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm just another newbie....!!
+- ⚡ Fun fact: I'm just another newbie....!!!